Uclusion/uclusion-blog/_posts/2020-11-14-autonomous.md

 featured: true
 ---

-The idea behind autonomous teamwork is to use meetings and mostly synchronous communication like group chat as a last resort.
-All the decisions and information necessary to make progress are entered in intelligent software that alerts the team to help with a decision, approve a new story, collaborate on requirements, etc.

-The reasoning is simple - we want to collaborate with others but we also want to stay focussed as much as possible.
-The more people that participate in meetings and messaging the less focus is possible.
+The idea behind autonomous teamwork is that employees are highly trained professionals whose productivity depends on *being able to focus*.
+Accordingly any meetings or focus breaking communication should be used as an absolute last resort.

-So instead autonomous teamwork delegates the communication overhead of status, planning, implementation decisions and new project ideas to software that understands the context.
-As a simple example, if a blocking comment is opened on a story, the story is moved to "blocked" stage, the team is alerted and progress on the story halted.
+For this reason autonomous teamwork delegates the communication overhead of status, planning, implementation decisions and new project ideas to software that understands the context.

-### There is example after example of agile communication being handled better by a system that understands what is happening.
+As a simple example, if a team member raises a block issue on a story, the *software*, not a *human* software must handle alerting the team, exposing the new status, and making sure that progress is halted until the issue is resolved.

+### Advancements in agile software can be described as advancements in understanding the need to focus

-Of course the blocked example can be accomplished with meetings or messaging but the amount of concentration lost by the team will be far greater.
-If an implementation question is asked about a story and there are five options, autonomous teamwork will make it easy for everyone to know the options and who has approved which option and why.
-Doing that with meetings or messaging will take much, much longer - so long that one might be tempted to just decide the implementation by himself.
+A similar approach is taken with implementation decisions.
+If an implementation question is asked about a story, autonomous teamwork  requires adherent software to make it easy for everyone to know the options and who has approved which option and why.

-The same applies to any team decision.
-If you need a story approved put it into "Ready to Start" and get your team's certainty about whether it should be taken, their reason and their budget for doing it.
-If you get your new story approved while you are working on another story then you won't be slowed down and people don't have to respond in an all at the same time meeting.

-Meetings and messaging will happen anyway since not all communication can be structured. **But if we don't make a best attempt at autonomous teamwork first then we lose a lot of the benefits of collaboration as the team's work style becomes forced towards synchronous and scheduled.**
+Let me emphasize this again: autonomous teamwork insists that *software handles coordination instead of ensuring coordination via meeting*.

+To avoid the need for up front planning meetings, autonomous teamwork asks each participant to begin working on a story only if their team has voted on whether it should be taken.
+Furthermore, to assist the implementer in maximizing delivered value, each voter is asked to provide their certainty, a reason behind their vote and an allowable "budget" for doing the story.
+Ideally, each new story is approved *before* the current one is finished, but in case it's not the software *must* alert the participant and team that the pool is running dry so they can fix it.

+By making a best attempt at autonomous teamwork and intelligent software first, we get most of the benefits of communication *and dedicated forcus time*.
+Meetings and messaging isn't going to go away, but the investment they represent can be better focused on the things that truly need it.